-At year end 2016 the Group Registered through the PCC's Core an overall net claims loss ratio before other expenses of 69.64%, whereas the PCC itself registered an aggregated claims loss ratio before other expenses of 52.06%.
+At year end 2017 the PCC's Core registered an overall net claims loss ratio before other expenses of 55%, whereas the PCC registered an aggregated claims loss ratio before other expenses of 50%.

 Solvency II rules require that quantitative information is reported under prescribed templates.
 Below the Group is reproducing the Quantitative Reporting Templates (QRT) as required under regulation.